Medical Affairs Manager – Breast Cancer

 - Act as a final signatory for promotional and non-promotional activities / materials and work with materials originators to ensure that all materials are appropriate to undergo review and certification/examination first time

-- Registered Physician (preferably GMC), Pharmacist (General Pharmaceutical Council) or PHD qualified Scientist
+- Registered Physician (preferably GMC) or Pharmacist (General Pharmaceutical Council) or PhD level Scientist.

 - Knowledgeable about the NHS landscape and set up

-- Proven ability to interact with external stakeholders
+- Proven ability to interact with external collaborators

 - Evidence of effective team working and accountability

-- It is mandatory for the performance of this role to hold or successfully acquire Nominated Signatory or Appropriately Qualified Person (AQP) status .
-You are required to gain Signatory/AQP status within 6 - 12 months of commencing your role.
-You are also required to pass re-validation testing every 12- 24 months or as requested
+- It is mandatory for the performance of this role to hold Nominated Signatory/AQP status.
+You are required to pass a nominated signatory/AQP revalidation assessment within 2-3 months of commencing your role.

 - Technical expertise in the allocated disease/therapy area, ideally in Breast Cancer